George “Curly” Anthony DiPaolo Sr., age 85, of Buxton, passed away at his home after a long battle with cancer, surrounded by family.

 George is survived by his wife, Louise (Smith) DiPaolo; his children: Sundae Fallen of Buxton, Anthony DiPaolo of Gray, Lockhart DiPaolo of Oklahoma City,OK, Jean Arnold of Buxton, Jeffrey DiPaolo of Pittsburgh, PA and George DiPaolo II of Buxton.
 He leaves behind 15 grandchildren, 29 great grandchildren, and 1 great great grandchild.

 There will be no funeral service at this time.
-A Celebration of Life will be held at a later date.
+A celebration of life gathering will be held on Friday May 10, 2019 from 3:00 pm to 7:00 pm at The Roost, 62 Chicopee Road, Buxton.
 Burial will be private at South Buxton Cemetery.